aosabook/500lines/cluster/CHAPTER.rst

 The ``Prepare`` message is a request for the accepted value (if any) with the highest ballot number less than *N*.
 Acceptors respond with a ``Promise`` containing any value they have already accepted, and promising not to accept any ballot numbered less than *N* in the future.
 If the acceptor has already made a promise for a larger ballot number, it includes that number in the ``Promise``, indicating that the proposer has been pre-empted.
+In this case, the ballot is over, but the proposer is free to try again in another ballot (and with a larger ballot number).

 When the proposer has heard back from a majority of the acceptors, it sends an ``Accept`` message, including the ballot number and value to all acceptors.
 If the proposer did not receive any existing value from any acceptor, then it sends its own desired value.